 In early modern Europe (about 1400 to about 1700), women began to write and sometimes publish in their native languages, and their writing established the presence of female voices for the first time in world history.

 They wrote in many genres (dialogues, essays, letters, plays, poems, treatises) and in their native languages—Dutch, English, French, German, Italian, Latin, Polish, Portuguese, Russian, Scandinavian, and Spanish.

 At the same time, they pressed for a wider recognition of women’s intellectual and moral capacities, a campaign in which they were joined by a few male advocates and defenders.

-This website lists all of the titles in the Toronto Series, both published and planned, as of 1 November 2015.
-When a book is published its cover image and a link to purchase the book are added to the list.
-The site also lists all of the titles published in the Chicago Series.
+This site lists all of the titles in the Toronto Series, both published and planned.
+When a book is published an image of its cover and a link to purchase the printed book are added to the list.
+For information about purchasing ebooks (institutions only) please contact Iter Press: firstname.lastname@example.org.

 The bibliography on early modern women that previously appeared here has now been superseded by two online resources specializing in Renaissance topics; simple searches will connect users with

 ample material on women in culture and society: